agentslx/growtrics_fullstack_dev_test/README.md

 For the backend, each services is contained in a folder under `services/` folder, with the same structure as above.
 Some folders are shared between services, such as `configs/`, `utils/`, and `modules/`.
 Entities are shared between services for consistency.

+For the frontend, because most of the time FE app won't process business logic as much like the backend, usecase layer usually become useless (just forwarding calls from UI layer to the repository).
+So I normally prefer omit the usecase layer, and let the BloCs/Cubits (or other controllers) act as the logic layer and use the repository directly.

 #### UI/UX Choices

 The UI/UX design is kept simple and user-friendly.
 The app contains the following screens: